Aldin-Dreamer/Arch-Hypr-Vault/README.md

 **UEFI/BIOS** — Initializes the hardware and reads the boot entries from NVRAM to determine which EFI partition.

+**POST** — POST stands for power on self test.
+It checks if the hardware is working properly before booting.

 **Secure Boot** — Checks cryptographic signatures on the bootloader and UKI before allowing them to run.
 If any modification has been identified, it will deny boot.